Data Transform

 Notation

-Throughout this page, we use xx rather than x0x_0 to denote the transformed data for increased readability.
-Any indexation to xx should be interpreted as accessing its individual elements.
+Throughout this page, we use rather than to denote the transformed data for increased readability.
+Any indexation to should be interpreted as accessing its individual elements.

 Identity transform